KDRAMALOVE KOREAN DRAMA REVIEWS

 I've been watching teen actress Kim So Yeon growing up for a decade now, in all kinds of roles, from the time when she had a tiny part as a dimpled cherub in 2007's Que Sera, Sera and in 2010's ratings' blockbuster Baker King Kim Tak Gu up through later more complex roles in The Suspicious Housekeeper, I Hear Your Voice, Nightmare Teacher, Goblin, While You Were Sleeping and Ruler: Master Of The Mask as well as the movie The Last Princess, playing a young Ye Jin Son (she fit well, both are stunning women).

 Youthful, fresh, sometimes witty, and with just the right amount of serious teenage angst weaved into the story, School 2015, is an engaging viewing experience, mainly because of Miss Kim's wonderful presence, charms, and perfect acting skills.
-On top of the typical teen problems the show addresses it layers in a missing-twin-swapped-lives arc that amps up the dramatic tension.
+On top of the typical teen problems the show addresses, such as bullying, it layers in a missing-twin-swapped-lives arc that amps up the dramatic tension.
 Add on an unusual love triangle which keeps you glued to the story and you'll probably not be bored, even if you are an older viewer fan like I am.

 Some have complained about an ending here that seems to lose steam but to me that's just an artistic way of summing up the entire drama.
 Chuno, my top favorite K-drama of all, ended with a similar artistic ending that confused many people in the West, as well as did That Winter, The Wind Blows.
 Too many people wrongly thought the lead couple died but it was not the case.
 They wanted Du Re Mi and Maestro to walk off into the sunset together hand in hand in Beethoven Virus, instead of the much more realistic ending the writers gave it, knowing the character of Maestro was basically a confirmed bachelor and loner, no matter how much he cared about a woman.